 Pickard, who spoke Friday, echoed her fellow honorary doctorate recipients as she expressed gratitude to Ferris.
 In her words to Class of 2016 graduates, Pickard also encouraged the university’s newest alumni to take advantage of what they have learned, at Ferris, and apply it to future opportunities to achieve success.

-“I am humbled by this kind gesture from an institution that I love, dearly,” said Pickard, who spoke to graduates of the colleges of Arts and Sciences and Pharmacy as well as the Doctorate in Community College Leadership, Friday evening.
+“I am humbled by this kind gesture from an institution that I love, dearly,” said Pickard, who spoke to graduates of the colleges of Arts, Sciences and Education and Pharmacy as well as the Doctorate in Community College Leadership, Friday evening.
 “To receive this from an institution that has given so much to me is more than I would have expected.
 Graduates, Ferris has provided you with the intellect to find employment.
 I wish you the best for a healthy, happy and productive life as you transition to your next phase.”

 Harrold, who addressed College of Business graduates during Saturday’s early commencement ceremony, focused his words on themes of humility, hard work, perseverance and teamwork.